companieshouse/ansible-collection-security/roles/security_scans/README.md

-# Ansible Role: Security Scans (OpenSCAP & Lynis)
+# Ansible Role: Security Scans (Lynis & OpenSCAP)

-An [Ansible Galaxy](https://galaxy.ansible.com/) role to install OpenSCAP and Lynis, then run the scans.
-The results can be seen in the stdout during provisioning, and the full CIS Level 1 report is stored in ~ with a datetime.
+An [Ansible Galaxy](https://galaxy.ansible.com/) role to install Lynis and OpenSCAP, then run the scans.
+The results can be seen in the stdout during provisioning, and the full reports are stored in /var/log/security-scans

 ## Role Variables